Immunity and Serum Neutralization Titers for Cattle

 College of Agricultural, Consumer and Environmental Science, New Mexico State University.

 Author: Extension Veterinarian, Department of Extension Animal Sciences and Natural Resources, New Mexico State University.
+Private Veterinary Practitioner, Albuquerque, New Mexico.
 (Print friendly PDF)

 The immune response of cattle is a very complex system.
 For the purposes of this guide, we will discuss the immune response in a very general sense.
-The immune response depends on many factors, including immune status of the dam; amount and quality of the colostrum produced by the dam; level of maternal antibodies the calf received when colostrum was ingested; nutritional, vitamin, and mineral status of the animal; and prior exposure and vaccination status.
+The immune response depends on several factors, including the dam’s immune status, the quantity and quality of colostrum she produces, the level of maternal antibodies the calf receives from colostrum, the calf’s nutritional, vitamin, and mineral status, and its prior exposure to pathogens and vaccination history.
 These are just some of the factors that influence an immune response.

 A couple of definitions will help in understanding the immune response.
 An antigen is a toxin, protein, or other foreign substance that causes the body to initiate an immune response, usually resulting in the production of antibodies against the foreign substance.
 Antibodies are proteins produced by the body’s immune system in response to recognition of a foreign substance (antigen), which will help neutralize the effects of that substance.